Name:

 Fun fact:

-I’ve been acting since I was 9, having been influenced by my mom and sister.
-I saw my sister in Shakespeare4All’s production of Macbeth, and fell in love with theatre.
-I thought it was really creative, so I joined Shakespeare4All myself.
+my sister in Shakespeare4All’s production of Macbeth, and fell in love with theatre.
+I thought it was really

 Why do you enjoy acting so much?